 - Our health, our children’s health, and the survival of future generations depends on us.

-- The most common plastics found during SOS beach and river cleanups are: cigarette butts, plastic water bottle caps, plastic bags, and styrofoam pieces.
-Check out our cleanup data...
+- Some of the most common plastics found during SOS beach and river cleanups are cigarette butts, plastic pieces, plastic bags and styrofoam pieces.
+View our cleanup data.

 1. Ingestion: Marine animals often mistake plastic pieces for food.
-For example, bird species such as pelicans or albatross will mistake pieces of plastic for small fish.
-Once the animal ingests the plastic, their body cannot digest it.
-The plastic item will remain in the animals’ stomach causing the animal to feel full.
+For example, bird species, such as pelicans or albatross, will mistake pieces of plastic for small fish.
+Once the animal ingests the plastic, its body cannot digest it.
+The plastic item will remain in the animal’s stomach causing it to feel full.
 Thus the animal will eventually stop eating its real food source.
-Ingestion can cause damage to the digestive system of marine life, causing malnutrition, dehydration, and starvation.
-SOS is particularly concerned with ingestion as our beaches are littered with small plastic pieces that can easily be mistaken for food by birds and other wildlife here in the Monterey Bay.
+Ingestion can cause damage to the digestive system of marine life, causing malnutrition, dehydration and starvation.
+SOS is particularly concerned about ingestion, as our beaches are littered with small plastic pieces that can easily be mistaken for food by birds and other wildlife here in the Monterey Bay.

 2. Suffocation: Animals can suffocate on plastic pollution, such as plastic bags and six pack holders, which can block air passageways and/or inhibit normal growth patterns.
 A common example includes sea turtles who try and ingest plastic bags, mistaking them for jellyfish (their favorite food).
 Often the plastic bag is too large for the animal to digest and the turtle will suffocate.

-*Ocean pollution affects at least 267 species worldwide, including 86% of sea turtle species, 44% of all sea bird species, and 43% of marine mammal species.
+*Ocean pollution affects at least 267 species worldwide, including 86 percent of sea turtle species, 44 percent of all sea bird species and 43 percent of marine mammal species.

 The North Pacific Gyre, an area of the Pacific Ocean between Hawaii and Japan, is an accumulation zone (gyre means convergence of currents) for plastic pollution said to be at least twice the size of Texas.
 The North Pacific Gyre represents the largest gyre on Earth and contains roughly 3.5 million tons of trash.
 In this part of the ocean, studies from the Algalita Marine Research Foundation have shown that plastic fragments outnumber zooplankton 40 to 1!

 Consumption of plastic, particularly in the United States, has spiraled out of control.
-Why are we using plastic, a material that for all intensive purposes lasts forever, to manufacture items that we use for less than five minutes?
+Why are we using plastic, a material that lasts forever, to manufacture items that we use for less than five minutes?
 The following statistics provide examples of the scope of the plastic pollution plague:

 - 60,000 plastic bags are discarded in the US every 5 seconds (Chris Jordan, 2010)